dssg/UPSG/doc/implementing_stage.rst

 with the same name as an output key.

 For example, say we want to write a Stage that takes two structured arrays,
-performs an elementwise sum of the two arrays, and an elementwise multiply of the two arrays.
+performs an element-wise sum of the two arrays, and an element-wise multiply of the two arrays.
 We have two input arguments named "input0" and "input1", and two output arguments named "sum" and "product".
 A partial implementation would be::